kyma-project/busola/docs/install_dashboard_manually.md

 1. **Install Kyma Dashboard with Istio Ingress**

-> NOTE: To install Kyma Dashboard manually with Istio Ingress you need to have Istio configured on your cluster (https://istio.io/latest/docs/setup/getting-started/).
+> NOTE: To install Kyma Dashboard manually with Istio Ingress you need to have Istio configured on your cluster.
+See [Istio Getting Started](https://istio.io/latest/docs/setup/getting-started/) for more information.

 - Create Namespace for Kyma Dashboard: